 Spending a few days in Vegas and looking to take a break from the hotels and casinos?
 Here are 13 ideas for fantastic day trips that will get you away from Sin City to some fascinating attractions and amazing views.
 No need to book anything or pay anyone, just get into your car and hit the road!
-You can leave early in the morning and be back in time to catch yet another Vegas show!
+You can leave early in the morning and be back in time to catch yet another Vegas evening show!

 Why take a day trip outside of Las Vegas?

 Las Vegas is definitely like no other city in the US, possibly the world.
 This mirage of a city in the middle of the desert, offers visitors a constant stream of shows, shops, restaurants, clubs and every possible chance to gamble.
 It can get overwhelming.

 Few people remain indifferent to Vegas.
 You either love it or hate it.
 I’m afraid we belong to the second kind.
 Our first visit to Vegas was back in 2009 and within two days, we basically cut our pre-booked stay short and left town.
 We’ve passed through the city twice again, in 2011 and again in 2015.
 Both times, we basically drove through and moved on to our next destination.

 That said, I know quite a few people who fell in love with Nevada’s City of Lights.
 They keep returning to Vegas for long vacations, enjoying everything it has to offer.
 The thing is, even if you’re a fan, there comes a point where you may want to get out of town for a day, just to take a break from all the glitz and lights and get a whiff of nature.
 If that’s the case, this post can help you.
 Alternatively, it may help someone in your party who realized they hated Vegas but are forced to stay there with you.
 Give them the car keys and send them on one of these day trips.
 They’ll appreciate it (and won’t bother you just when you’re about to hit the jackpot at the casino!)